Genetic counselling and testing starting at

 Preventive management with your doctor, if necessary

 We work with several clinical laboratories that are accredited to perform medical genetic testing at the request of a physician.
-There are many genes associated with hereditary cardiovascular diseases and the most appropriate test will depend on an individual’s personal situation and their medical and family history.
+There are many genes associated with a hereditary predisposition to cancer and the most appropriate test will depend on an individual’s personal situation and their medical and family history.

 A genetic test evaluates the sequence of the gene to find variants, like reading a book to find spelling mistakes.
 We all have genetic variants, not all of them are problematic.
 Certain variants, called pathogenic variants or mutations, have a large impact on the function of the gene.
-These variants can explain a diagnosis of cardiac disease or indicate an increased risk to develop the disease associated with the gene where the variant is found.
+These variants can increase your risk of developing cancer in your lifetime.